cosmos/ethermint/docs/quickstart/validator-setup.md

 1. Makes the `validator` account you created into a validator operator account (i.e. the account that controls the validator).
 2. Self-delegates the provided `amount` of staking tokens.
 3. Link the operator account with a Tendermint node pubkey that will be used for signing blocks.
-If no `--pubkey` flag is provided, it defaults to the local node pubkey created via the `aud init` command above.
+If no `--pubkey` flag is provided, it defaults to the local node pubkey created via the `emintd init` command above.

 If you want to participate in genesis as a validator, you need to justify that you have some stake at genesis, create one (or multiple) transactions to bond this stake to your validator address, and include this transaction in the genesis file.